Close

 Bottom line

-Lexie Hearing produces high-quality OTC hearing aids for adults over the age of 17 with mild to moderate hearing loss, in a price range that’s less than half what some other OTC brands cost.
-The biggest limitations of this brand in terms of technology are that it doesn’t offer Bluetooth streaming, and the sound processing capabilities are lower than those you’ll find in a prescription hearing aid.
+Lexie Hearing produces high-quality OTC hearing aids for adults 18 and older with mild to moderate hearing loss, in a price range that’s less than half what some other OTC brands cost.
+The biggest limitations of this brand in terms of technology are that only the B2 Plus model offers Bluetooth streaming for iPhone phone calls (not music or TV streaming), and the sound processing capabilities are lower than those you’ll find in a prescription hearing aid.

 If you’re often in challenging listening environments or have more complex listening needs, you may be more successful with a prescription device bought through a hearing specialist.
 But if your hearing loss is mild or moderate and you’re comfortable with remote hearing support, Lexie is a brand worth trying.
 You’ll have 45 days to wear them and see how they work for you.
 Don’t forget to take advantage of the company’s free audiology support to get the most out of your new hearing aids.